Celytic/Wine-Game-Compatibilities/Game-list.md

 # TrackMania Nations Forever
 This game seems to work, however I haven't really played it much to confirm this.

+# Metro Exodus Enhanced Edition
+Game black screens and you can't get any further; not sure if a Wine dependency issue; for now, use the native Linux port on Steam, considering DLSS won't be integrated via Wine until the new Nvidia driver in the fall.

 # Current list of games that I'm going to test (will be updated)
 - Spongebob Squarepants: Battle for Bikini Bottom Rehydrated